• Skip to primary navigation

 • Email

-Gluten-Free Salmon Quinoa Burger Recipe
+Gluten-Free Salmon Cakes with Quinoa

 Jump to Recipe Print Recipe

-Let’s talk about how to make this salmon quinoa burger recipe.
-The first thing you’ll need to do is make quinoa.
-You’ll want to measure the quinoa cooked, not dry.
-This recipe calls for one cup of COOKED quinoa.
+Quinoa: You’ll also need cooked tri-colored quinoa.
+You’ll want to measure the quinoa cooked, not dry, before adding it to this recipe.
+This recipe calls for one cup of cooked quinoa.
 If you have leftover quinoa, simply eat it with your meal or save it for another night.
+Quinoa is considered a naturally gluten-free pseudo-grain that has a slightly nutty flavor.
+When mixed with the salmon and other ingredients, the quinoa adds bulk and texture rather than flavor.

 salmon quinoa burgers in background and Bob's Red Mill tri-color quinoa in foreground

-Salmon burger patties cooking in frying pan
+Salmon cakes cooking in frying pan

 Salmon patty cooking in frying brown - browning

-How to Serve Salmon Quinoa Burgers
+How to Serve ‘Em

 Salmon quinoa burgers - header